 And we don’t need to spend $12-20+ billion on this project when BC Hydro is already nearly $28 billion in debt ($70+ billion if IPP contracts over next period are included).
 We don’t need to double every BC resident’s hydro bills.
 We don’t need to saddle our children with debt that will take more than 70 years to pay off, leaving little left for schools, hospitals or our infrastructure.

 On November 1, 2017 the British Columbia Utilities Commission (BCUC) released their independent report about the viability of the Site C dam.
 They were:

 - Not persuaded Site C will be delivered on time and on budget.

 - Skeptical of BC Hydro’s energy load forecast (which is understandable, given the company has consistently overestimated rates of demand by up to 30%).

-Continue to tell your MLA that this dam can still be stopped (nothing has yet been built) and that you don’t want your hydro rates to double for a project that will go over budget and under deliver.
+Continue to tell your MLA that this dam can still be stopped, especially now that very serious stability problems have shown up under all the initial construction at the dam, including under the spillways and generatirng station.
+Tell them to exit the the sunk cost fallacy, and that you don’t want your hydro rates to double for a project that will go over budget and under deliver.
 There are greener, cheaper energy sources British Columbians can use.

-To truly support British Columbians—with energy, with jobs, with a sustainable future—reject the Site C dam.
+To truly support British Columbians—with energy, with jobs, with a sustainable future—terminate the Site C dam now.
 We deserve better.